Randy Arozarena Player Props: Rays vs. Braves

 Braves Pitching Rankings

-- The 9.5 strikeouts per nine innings put together by the Braves pitching staff ranks fifth in MLB.

-- The Braves' 3.64 team ERA ranks third across all league pitching staffs.
+- The Braves have the second-ranked team ERA across all league pitching staffs (3.61).

-- The Braves surrender the sixth-fewest home runs in baseball (90 total, one per game).
+- Braves pitchers combine to allow the sixth-fewest home runs in baseball (91 total, one per game).

-- In his last appearance on Saturday against the Miami Marlins, the righty threw 5 2/3 scoreless innings while surrendering four hits.
+- The righty last appeared on Sunday against the Miami Marlins, when he tossed 6 2/3 innings, allowing two earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.